-- This drug may have effects on the bone marrow.
-The bone marrow may not be able to make cells found in the blood as well as it used to for a few weeks.
+- This drug may have unsafe effects on the bone marrow.
+The bone marrow may not be able to make cells found in the blood as well as it used to.

 - It is used before bone marrow or stem cell transplant.